workingmirror/blog/content/2017/05/2017-05-19-alien-covenant-review.md

 It tries, however, to do too much at once.
 Rather than becoming too big to fail, it becomes too big to succeed.
 Some parts just fall completely to the wayside like with husband and wife Daniels and Jake Branson (Katherine Waterston and James Franco), a burning relationship that is set up only to be forgotten.
 A few go the other way where they emerge from nothing, and then other parts simply miss their mark by a mile like the question of duty versus choice.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-2.jpg "Alien: Covenant" "Alien: Covenant" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-2.jpg "Alien: Covenant" "Alien: Covenant" %}

 When there's that much going on and all of it has an equal chance of being unresolved or unimportant, it's hard to figure out where you should be invested.
 It's like that movie-long setup in *Suicide Squad* where Captain Boomerang carries that unicorn the entire time but his life is saved by a wad of money rather than a stuffed mythical creature.
 But now that's the entire movie and that lack of payoff happens about a dozen or so times.